 Brainstorm new goals

-Even if you’re not sure what your next goal should be, write out a list of things you want from your life.
+Even if you’re not sure what your next goal should be, writing out a list of things you want from your life could be helpful.

 - what kind of job do you have?